 (g) It shall describe any proposed recreational facilities/open space, a statement of intended owner(s) of any proposed recreational facilities/open space, and indication as to whether the recreational facilities/open space will be available to the public.

 (7) Sustainable energy element.
-This element shall discuss the effects of the proposed development on the production and consumption of energy; on the generation and absorption of greenhouse gasses and other conditions which will affect the sustainability of our community in the rapidly changing environment.
+This element shall discuss the effects of the proposed development on the production and consumption of energy; on the generation and absorption of greenhouse gasses; and other conditions which will affect the sustainability of our community in the rapidly changing environment.
 The Board will welcome proposals that will reduce net effects on global warming.

-(8) Aesthetics element to consist of the following:
+(8) Aesthetics element, to consist of the following:

 (a) Architecture.
 The style of architecture of the proposed buildings shall be described and their compatibility with the function of and the architectural style of adjacent buildings.
 Sketches, photos, elevations and renderings are encouraged to illustrate architectural appropriateness as well as innovation.
 Consultation with the Building Commissioner is recommended.